fusionfabric/open-api-standard/Payloads_and_Formats.md

 ---

 # Payload Data
+{: .no_toc}

 Open APIs have request and response payloads (media types) that typically use industry standard data such as JSON or XML.

-This section provides details of common media types associated with Finastra API payloads.
+This section provides details of common media types associated with Finastra API payloads:
+- TOC
+{:toc}

 ## Media Types